Montreal Alouettes: Re-branding and demise (1986–1987)

-The new Alouettes folded on June 24, 1987, just a day before the 1987 regular season started.
-The league had already prepared for this, and immediately released a previously-drafted eight-team schedule.
+The Alouettes played both of their two preseason games on the road.
+However, Bronfman was at the end of his tether and folded the new Alouettes on June 24, 1987, just a day before the 1987 regular season started.
+The league had been well-aware of this possibility for months, and immediately released a previously-drafted eight-team schedule.
 However, the Alouettes' demise came so late that the June 28 Washington Post still announced an ESPN broadcast of an Alouettes–Stampeders game, a game that would never be played.
-The team did play both of its two preseason games on the road before folding.
 To balance out the divisions, the easternmost-West Division team, the Winnipeg Blue Bombers, moved to the East Division to take the Alouettes' place (along with this, the "cross-over rule" for the playoffs was scrapped until 1997).

 The CFL held a dispersal draft for the Alouettes players.
 Some of the players left out of work by the team's demise (both on the Alouettes and players on other CFL teams who were cut to make room for former Alouettes) played in the NFL as replacement players during another players' strike later that year.
-During the period that the Alouettes were inactive, professional gridiron football would return to Montreal in the form of the World League of American Football's Montreal Machine, who played two seasons in 1991 and 1992 under American rules.
+During the period that the Alouettes were inactive, professional gridiron football would return to Montreal in the form of the NFL-created World League of American Football's Montreal Machine, who played two seasons in 1991 and 1992 under American rules.